ricemery/Assertions2AssertJ/README.md

 within other matchers (e.g. anyOf(equalTo(1.0), equalTo(2.0))).
 * When a file contains both assertions that are converted, and assertions that are ignored the Hamcrest imports will still be deleted.
+* Does not support the following Hamcrest matchers
+    * allOf
+    * anything
+    * everyItem
+    * hasXPath
+    * samePropertyValueAs
+* Does not support the following Junit Asserts
+    * assertTimeout
+    * assertTimeoutPreemptively